The spin-one Motzkin chain is gapped for any area weight $t<1$: High-imbalance approximations

-\begin{proposition} The $\ket{GS^{(z = 0)}_{p,q}}$ defined above is identical to the $\ket{PGS^{(R)}_{p,q}}$ of eq. \eqref{eq:pgsr-definition}. \end{proposition} \begin{proof}[Proof of Proposition \ref{pr:equivalence-z0}] The condition of having $z=0$ balanced steps in the $R$ segment means that all walks in $G^{0}_{p,q}$ have their last $f_2 k$ steps all up.
-We are placing no restriction on the steps in the $L$ segment, and since we're taking the area-weighted superposition of all possible walks, we see that we form exactly the ground state on the $L$ segment, with the corresponding numbers $(p, q-f_2 k)$ of unbalanced steps:
+\begin{proof}[Proof of Proposition \ref{pr:equivalence-z0}] The condition of having $z=0$ balanced steps in the $R$ segment means that all walks in $G^{0}_{p,q}$ have their last $f_2 k$ steps all up.
+We are placing no restriction on the steps in the $L$ segment, and since we take the area-weighted superposition of all possible walks, we form exactly the ground state on the $L$ segment, with the corresponding numbers $(p, q-f_2 k)$ of unbalanced steps:

 \end{proof} The characterization \eqref{eq:pgsr-definition-equivalence} shows that $\ket{PGS^{(R)}_{p,q}}$ consists precisely of the walks in $G^{0}_{p,q}$, with the correct area weights.
 This additional result will help us to prove Lemma \ref{lm:approx-high}.